 - Prev : Long press left unit

-The operating distance of the UTWS3 is approx. 10 meters which is also quite stable, while the call quality is on an average level.
+The operating distance of the UTWS3 is approx. 10 meters which is also quite stable, while the call quality is on an average level thanks to the

 When it comes to the call quality when paired with my Samsung Galaxy Note20 Ultra, I can say that the performance of the UTWS3 is pretty good, the voice transmissions where fairly clear thanks to the 2 built-in microphones on both sides.
 The primary micrphone at the bottom of the units picks up your voices, wilte the secondary microphone placed at a 90 degree angle from the primary picks up ambient noise that’s is filtered out by the Qualcomm CVC noise cancelling technology.

 The FiiO UTW3 has a pretty good performs in terms of latency.
 I didn’t noticed any significant lip sync issue, while watching to some TV Shows on YouTube and movies on Netflix, paired with my Note20 Ultra or Apple iPad Air2.